microsoft/fluentui/packages/web-components/docs/api-report.md

     register(container?: Container | undefined, ...rest: any[]): void;
 };

+// Warning: (ae-internal-missing-underscore) The name "ambientShadow" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal @deprecated
+export const ambientShadow = "0 0 2px rgba(0, 0, 0, 0.14)";

 // Warning: (ae-internal-missing-underscore) The name "Anchor" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal